illustris-admin/PostgresAI-Toolkit/README.md

 📂 Repository Structure

-    /python: Python scripts and modules
+    /pgvector: Python and PL/pgSQL scripts and code
-    /plpgsql: PL/pgSQL functions and procedures
-    /notebooks: Jupyter notebooks with examples and tutorials /docs: Detailed documentation and guides

 🤝 Contributing
 We welcome contributions from the community!
 Please read our CONTRIBUTING.md for guidelines on how to submit pull requests, report issues, or suggest improvements.